neevan-debug/UNI-WMETH-analysis/README.md

-# UNI-WMETH-analysis
-data exploration and cleaning of thegraph data of UNISWAP with the help of API scraping in python and Graph ql
+# UNI/WMETH pool data formatting and analysis

+**Requirements:**

+All the required steps have been provided in the google colab with the required imports.

+**Note:**

+Re-run the kernels if some error pops out as the API is not responding properly sometimes.